devMoAli/Product-Data-Scraper-API-Project/README.md

-Amazon.co.UK Product Data Scraper API, to get access to Product details like Prices, Sales rank, Reviews and Offers from Amazon into JSON format.
+<h4 align="center" Amazon.co.uk Product Data Scraper API,
+to get access to Product details like Prices, Sales rank, Reviews and Offers from Amazon into JSON format. <h4>

 Hosted on Heroku and Deployed on Rapidapi